jrief/django-shop-productvariations/docs/product-variations.rst

 * Identical variations are always serialized to the same string, so identical product variations will sum up in CartItem, whereas different variations of the same product create individual CartItem entries.
-* A customer may readd an already shipped item from the list of orders to the cart.
+* A customer may re-add an already shipped item from the list of orders to the cart.
 * The product model must not deal with problems, such as adding variation details to the CartItem, OrderItem or an external WishItem.